BenjaminDupre/tsvr/README.md

 # TSVR
+Hi:

-*for a general overview of results download "R files" and run the presentation.Rmd file*
+*for a general overview of results, please download zip of the repository, open "R files", open presentation.Rmd file with R Studio program and knit it for a Html page*

 ## Preliminary Results :heartpulse:
 This repository contains preliminary results of the study called "Behavioural changes induced by tactile stimulation in VR".